-Electronic assemblies shall be individually packaged with a minimum of two levels of protection using approved ESD packaging material, e.g. bubble wrapped and boxed.
+Electronic assemblies shall be individually packaged per ESD Association Standard ANSI/ESD S541-2019 using approved ESD packaging material, e.g. Static shielding bag, Antistatic (low charging) packaging materials (pink bubble wrap) and boxed.
 PCB’s and PCB assemblies shall be packaged with a method that protects against external stresses (bending, twisting, etc.).
-Electronic parts with exposed pins shall have the pins pressed into antistatic foam and bagged or placed in an approved antistatic container (tube, etc) that prevents the pins from being damaged.
+Electronic parts with exposed pins shall be packaged per ANSI/ESD S541-2019 with additional protection to prevent pins from bending, such as cardboard box or antistatic plastic compartment.

 5.5 CABLE ASSEMBLIES